dipperalbel/llm_etl_pipeline/README.md

 * **`customized_loggers/`**: This Python package is responsible for setting up and managing a customized `loguru` logger, ensuring consistent and informative logging across the project.
 * **`extraction/`**: Contains the core methods and classes dedicated to the extraction of raw data from the PDF documents, including PDF conversion and text segmentation
 * **`transformation/`**: Houses the classes and functions responsible for the transformation and validation of the data extracted by the extraction process, including data cleaning, and deduplication logic.
 * **`typings/`**: This folder contains custom type hints for Python enabling dynamic analysis checks throughout the project.
+They are used in extraction and transfromation packages.

 ## Design Choices and Approach

 The core of this solution for information extraction relies on a multi-stage process leveraging local Large Language Models (LLMs) for specific data points.
 Our approach prioritizes accuracy and efficiency through a combination of heuristic text processing and targeted LLM inference.

-* **Local LLM Models:** We utilized `phi4:14b` primarily for extracting monetary information and `gemma3:27b` for processing consortium-related table data.

 * **PDF to Text Conversion:**
     The process begins with converting the PDF documents into raw text strings.
 This is handled by the `PdfConverter` class, which internally uses the `docling` package for robust text extraction from PDF files.